tindandelion/rust-bittorrent-client/_posts/2025-06-19-obtaining-the-list-of-peers.md

 # What needs to be done

-The [BitTorrent specification][bittorrent-spec] specifies what has to go into the `info_hash` parameter of the announce request:
+The [BitTorrent specification][bittorrent-spec] describes what has to go into the `info_hash` parameter of the announce request:

 > info_hash: urlencoded 20-byte SHA1 hash of the <b>value</b> of the <b>info</b> key from the Metainfo file.
 Note that the value will be a bencoded dictionary, given the definition of the info key above.

 So it sounds like we need to do some additional work when decoding the torrent file: for dictionary fields (which `info` is), we need to calculate and store the SHA-1 hash of their bencoded representation.

 Once we have that done, in our `main()` program we'll use the hash value of the `info` key and pass it to the `make_announce_request()` function, instead of a fake one.
-I'm thinking about something like this:
+I'm thinking of something like this:

 ```rust
 fn main() -> Result<(), Box<dyn Error>> {